marcorensch/nxd-manuals/docs/hyperionhub/settings/design/items.md

 Define the size of the Hub Items.
 The size can be set in Pixels, em, or rem.

+### Icon Size

+Define the size of the Icons in the Hub Items.
+In the Free Version, yo get the standard fa-2xs to fa-2xl sizes.
+In the Pro Version you can select from 18 predefined sizes from 0.625em up to 10em (fa-2xs to fa-10x).

 ### Item Gap (Spacing)

 Define the gap between the Hub Items.
 The gap can be set in Pixels, em, or rem.